 Welcome to the Department of Hispanic Studies.
 This area of our website provides information to help you determine the best course for you, be it a language or literature/culture course.
 Since language courses are strictly limited to 18 students to insure quality instruction, and since there is high demand for language instruction, it is particularly important that if you are already at Brown, you pre-enroll for the course best suited to your level and interests.

-In addition, to get a complete listing of classes taught during this coming academic year please consult Brown Course Preview Page Directory (select Hispanic Studies under Departments).
+In addition, to get a complete listing of classes being taught this semester please consult the courses section of our website.

 COURSE PLACEMENT IN HISPANIC STUDIES

-Please be sure to read carefully the following information.
+Please be sure to read the following information carefully.

 - No previous experience with Spanish: sign up for HISP100 if you have never taken Spanish before.